mikailbayram/buffer-batch.nvim/README.md

 3. In your target buffer, use `<leader>bp` or `:BufferBatchPaste` to paste all.
 4. Use `<leader>by` or `:BufferBatchCopy` to copy all batched buffers to your clipboard.
 5. Use `:CopyFolderToBuffer` or `:CopyFolderToClipboard` to batch all files in a folder.

-## Screenshots

-Add GIFs or screenshots here to show off your workflow!

 ## License